MatusOllah/gophengine/README.md

 The name "GophEngine" combines "Goph" (representing Gopher, the Go programming language mascot) and "Engine" (representing the FNF engine).
 It felt more natural and fitting for this project than "funkin-go."

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](https://github.com/MatusOllah/gophengine/blob/main/docs/CONTRIBUTING.md) for details on how to get started.

 ## 💲 Donate

 If you enjoy playing GophEngine and would like to support its development, consider making a donation.
 Every bit of support is greatly appreciated! (pls I need money to buy [Baldovská pitahaya](https://baldovska.sk))